By highrise logo

 <div id="five">

 Missing work is something touchy, especially when it comes to your employer.
 Your availability in the workplace shows your commitment to the collective and your reliability.
-But sometimes you have to miss work due to some issues.
+But sometimes you have to miss work due to some issue.

 Be honest about work absences, but don't share private details of personal life like health, legal, or family matters with your employer.